International students are welcome to study in most LCC programs. The

 programs with the highest enrollment of international students are

-business, tourism, engineering, and liberal arts.
+business, engineering and liberal arts.
 The majority of LCC

 international students (74 percent) are enrolled in university transfer